zhivkoplias/benchmarking_selection_estimation/README.md

 In this study we aimed to compare the performance of different methods to estimate selection coefficient across parameter space.

-We to compared the performance of four tools:
+We compared the performance of four tools:

  - WFABC 1.1. (<http://jjensenlab.org/wp-content/uploads/2016/02/WFABC_v1.1.zip>)
  - CLEAR (<https://github.com/airanmehr/clear>)